nikcleju/IT_Course/Lectures/00_Introduction.md

 * 14 weeks of lectures (3h each)
 * 14 weeks of laboratories (2h each)
-* Office hours: Tuesday 16:00 - 18:00 (best by appointment)
+* Office hours: Wednesdy 12:00 - 14:00 (best by appointment)

 ### Exercises & Tests